Ananthakrishnaa1/dotnet-mcp-server-starter/README.md

-# 🤖 AI-Ready .NET Services with MCP
+# .NET Services with MCP

 > A practical .NET 10 MCP server starter for exposing application capabilities to AI assistants.